jamarju/riiid-acp-pub/README.md

 ## Run notebooks

 Run `01_pre.ipynb` to preprocess data.
-A minimum 128 GiB RAM is required.
+A minimum 128 GiB RAM is required (a swapfile **is** required if your computer has less than 128 GiB of RAM).
 This will generate the following pkl files in `input/`

 * `input/data_v210101b.pkl`
 * `input/meta_v210101b.pkl`